weresobayes/ZentryDB/Readme.md

 # Zentry

-a secure, fast, and minimal database engine for double-entry bookkeeping, purpose-built to serve as a transactional sentry in your system.
+A secure, fast, and minimal database engine for double-entry bookkeeping, purpose-built to serve as a transactional sentry in your system.

 ## 🧭 Why Zentry?